Daniel Davis (b. 1990) is a Portuguese Award winning Classical Contemporary Music Composer based in London.

 Trekking Ends for Trombone, Narrator and Piano.
 Commissioned by Contemporaneous and premiered last July in Lagos - Portugal.

 Daniel started as a composer in 2011 taking an undergraduate in the Lisbon Music College and in 2014 the same institution offered him a place to do the Masters in Composition.
 In 2016, the Guildhall School of Music & Drama offered him a place to do a Doctoral program with the composers Julian Philips and Richard Baker as supervisors and the composer Julian Anderson as his co-supervisor.* In 2020, the examiners of Daniel's Doctoral Viva, awarded him with the title of Doctor of Music; The examiners praised Daniel's original and rewarding music, and they enjoyed Daniel's exposure of compositional processes.

-Daniel was one of the five composers in residency of the Young Composers Scheme 2019-2020 by the London Philarmonic Orchestra and one of the Portuguese representatives in the World New Music Days 2020.
+In 2019-2020, he was one of the participants in the Opera & New Technologies Workshop with Michel van der Aa at the Festival d’Aix-en-Provence supported by the enoa Community and Calouste Gulbenkian Foundation, one of the five composers in residency of the Young Composers Scheme 2019-2020 by the London Philarmonic Orchestra and one of the Portuguese representatives in the World New Music Days 2020.

 Daniel was one of the six composers in residency for the enoa Workshop Composing for voices and orchestra with the international awarded composer Kaija Saariaho, at the Calouste Gulbenkian Foundation in Lisbon - Portugal.